Lagrangian transport through surfaces in volume-preserving flows: Introduction

-The problem of computing the flux through a surface in general flows admits a well-known solution in terms of an integral of the flux density over the surface and the time interval of interest, cf.\ the left-hand side of Eq.\ (\ref{eq:aim_of_game}).
-We view this approach as Eulerian, in that it involves instantaneous information (flux density) at fixed locations in space-time.
-However, recently two lines of research emerged that inevitably require a Lagrangian approach to the flux calculation.
+The problem of computing the flux through a surface in general flows admits a well-known solution in terms of an integral of the flux density over the surface and the time interval of interest, cf.\ the left-hand side of Eq.\ \eqref{eq:aim_of_game}.
+We view this approach as \emph{Eulerian}, in that it involves instantaneous information (flux density) at fixed locations in spacetime.
+Recently, two lines of research emerged that inevitably require a \emph{Lagrangian} approach to the flux calculation.

 The first is concerned with the numerical solution of advection equations (or, in the absence of sources, conservation laws) for conserved quantities by semi-Lagrangian methods, which enjoy geometric flexibility and the absence of Eulerian stability constraints \cite{Zhang2013a,Zhang2013b}.
+Roughly speaking, the term semi-Lagrangian refers to methods which evolve material densities on spatially fixed test volumes based on short-term material advection steps.

 The second is concerned with transport by coherent vortices in oceanic flows, more precisely with the determination of the relevance of \emph{coherent transport} \cite{Dong2014,Zhang2014,Huhn2015}, an open problem in physical oceanography and climate science.
-Coherent structures have long been studied in fluid dynamics \cite{FazleHussain1986}, typically from an Eulerian point of view, i.e., by analyzing instantaneous snapshots of velocity fields.
-For transport-related issues, however, Lagrangian approaches have been shown to be better suited in that they are based on the actual fluid motion \cite{Haller2015,Haller2013a,Karrasch2015,Hadjighasem2015,Froyland2014,Froyland2015,Ma2014,Mundel2014}.
+Coherent structures have long been studied in fluid dynamics \cite{FazleHussain1986}, typically from an Eulerian point of view, i.e., by defining coherent structures as subsets of \emph{spacetime}, usually as (sub-)level sets of scalar fields on spacetime \cite{McWilliams1984,Provenzale1999,Dong2014,Zhang2014}.
+This approach, however, yields coherent structures with a priori unclear relation to actual fluid motion and hence ambiguous role in coherent transport; see transfer-operator related approaches which seek Eulerian coherent sets with minimal flux through the boundary under advection with small-scale diffusion superimposed, cf., for instance, \cite{Froyland2013}.
+For these reasons, Lagrangian approaches to coherent structures have been developed over the last few years.
+These seek coherent structures as subsets of the \emph{material} evolving under the flow \cite{Haller2015,Haller2013a,Karrasch2015,Hadjighasem2015,Froyland2015a,Froyland2015,Ma2014,Mundel2014}, building on a wide variety of mathematical principles.
+The location of a material structure in spacetime is fully determined by its motion.